Black Hundreds: Black Hundreds and the Ukrainian question

+A number of Ukrainian political figures, most prominently Mykhailo Hrushevsky, recognized the Ukrainian adherents of Black Hundreds as part of the broader Ukrainian political movement representing its right wing, and made calls for cooperation with them.
+In Podolia many members of the monarchist movement from among the clergy simultaneously participated the Ukrainian national movement, with the local Orthodox bishop supporting both Prosvita and the Union of the Russian People.
+Activities of the Volhynian branch of Union of the Russian People in promoting the memorialization of Ukrainian history were positively evaluated by Dmytro Doroshenko, Ivan Ohienko and Olena Pchilka.

+In 1909 the idea of the establishment of Kholm Governorate, which was promoted by Orthodox archbishop and notable monarchist Eulogius Georgiyevsky, found the support of progressive Ukrainian activists including Oleksander Lototsky, who saw it as a way to evade Polonization of local Ukrainians.
+In early 1914 Ukrainian Rada newspaper described members of Kyiv's Black Hundreds as "not alien to the Ukrainian movement" and praised them for recognizing the poetic talent of Taras Shevchenko and Ivan Kotliarevsky.
+Throughout the existence of the Black Hundred movement in Ukraine, Russian ethnic nationalists remained a minority in its ranks.
+After the fall of Russian monarchy in 1917, many Ukrainians who had formerly supported the Black Hundreds and used to sympathize with the Russian monarchy, adopted a purely Ukrainian identity.
+As a result, the lands of Western Volhynia, which had demonstrated the highest degree of support for the Black Hundreds before 1917, became the cradle of the Ukrainian Insurgent Army during the 1940s.

 All-Russian congresses

-The black-hundredists organized four all-Russian congresses with the purpose of uniting their forces.
-In October 1906, they elected the so-called glavnaya uprava (a kind of board of directors) of the new all-Russian black-hundredist organization "Ob’yedinyonniy russkiy narod" (Объединённый русский народ, or Russian People United).
+The Black Hundreds organized four all-Russian congresses to unite their forces.
+In October 1906, they elected the so-called glavnaya uprava (a kind of board of directors) of the new all-Russian Black Hundred organization "Ob’yedinyonniy russkiy narod" (Объединённый русский народ, or Russian People United).
 After 1907, however, this organization disintegrated, and the whole Black Hundreds movement became weaker as the membership rate steadily declined.
-During the February Revolution of 1917, the remaining black-hundredist organizations were officially abolished.
+After the February Revolution 1917, the remaining Black Hundred organizations were officially abolished.

-After emigrating abroad, many black-hundredists were among the main critics of the White movement.
-They blamed the movement for not only failing to stress monarchism as its key ideological foundation, but also supposedly being run under the influence of classical liberals and Freemasons.
+After emigrating abroad, many Black Hundreds were among the main critics of the White movement.
+They blamed the movement for not only failing to stress monarchism as its key ideological foundation but also supposedly being run under the influence of classical liberals and Freemasons.
 Boris Brasol (1885–1963), a former member of the Black Hundreds, was among those who later emigrated to the United States.
 There he befriended industrialist Henry Ford, who gave Brasol a job on The Dearborn Independent newspaper.
-Brasol also helped in the production of The International Jew.
+Brasol also helped in the production of anti-Jewish propaganda such as The International Jew.